EMCompress: Video-LLMs with Endomorphic Multimodal Compression: Introduction

+We present \textit{ReSimplifyIt}, a plug-and-play multi-agent framework that \underline{\textbf{ReS}}iliently \underline{\textbf{imp}}rovises and qua\underline{\textbf{lif}}ies proposals \underline{\textbf{It}}eratively.
+Each compression round runs a language-only Launcher that hypothesizes a trimming instruction and rewritten query (using the intrinsic cross-modal relation as a prior), a Validator that executes and critiques these plans through a Viewer module, and memory trackers for self-correction---operationalizing a competence-from-consequence~\citep{brooks1991intelligence} principle: trial execution provides constructive feedback tightening the coupling between hypothesized reasoning structure and available evidence.

+We further construct EMCompress, the first benchmark dedicated to evaluating EMC as a joint transformation over video and query.
+Benchmarking shows EMC is a non-trivial task far from solved, revealing a key bottleneck for downstream VideoQA reasoning and deserving independent study.

-Our work is arguably the first to extensively explore temporal filtering mechanism into the Video-LLM framework.
-Our results demonstrate that TVS not only improves inference-time performance but also facilitates more structured and effective training by finer-grained multi-modal alignment, paving the way for more scalable, interpretable, and cognitively-inspired video-language understanding systems.
+To our knowledge, ours is the first work to formally recognize that grounding and trimming a video creates a semantic mismatch with complex, context-dependent queries, to formalize the task on this premise, and to extensively explore temporal filtering within the Video-LLM framework.
+Our results show that EMC not only improves inference-time performance but also enables more structured and effective training through finer-grained multimodal alignment, paving the way for scalable, interpretable, cognitively-inspired video-language understanding systems.